sdkennedy/babel-preset-target/README.md

 * `targets` - Array of enviroment targets.
 If all targets support a given plugin then the plugin will be skipped.
   * Each target looks like: `{name: 'chrome', version: 52}`
   * If no targets are defined, all plugins are included.
+  * If no feature support information is available for a version, we will fallback to the previous available version and throw a warning.

 ### Supported targets
 | name    | versions                      | notes |